tmzh/tmzh.github.io/_posts/2017-11-24-jumbo-ping-fallacy-using-monte-carlo-simulation-to-model-ping-loss-behavior.md

 ## Conclusion
 The exactness of our calculation hinges on the assumption of random nature of packet loss.
 While it happened to be close to true in my case, it need not be all the time.
 The link may be loaded in a bursty manner and since our ping streams are evenly spaced over time, their chances of failure may not be truly random.

-Nevertheless one should appreciate the difference between a datagram loss and ethernet loss while interpreting results.
-Understanding the MTU of the network path helps is also paramount.
+Nevertheless, we should be wary of the difference between a datagram loss and ethernet loss while interpreting results.
+Consider the MTU of the network path while testing with different packet sizes